FrannDzs/nVidia-modded-Inf/Readme.md

 The latest Vulkan Runtimes and de-bloated Drivers can be found under the [release page](https://github.com/CHEF-KOCH/nVidia-modded-Inf/releases).

-**Do not request new drivers/runtimes or .inf via the GitHub issue ticket, it will result in a permanent project ban!**
+**Do not request new drivers/runtimes or .inf files via the GitHub issue ticket, it will result in a permanent project ban!**

-## Acknowledgements and References
+## Acknowledgement and References
 * [NVIDIA Display Driver Feedback](https://surveys.nvidia.com/index.jsp?pi=6e7ea6bb4a02641fa8f07694a40f8ac6)
 * [DDU Source Code](https://github.com/Wagnard/display-drivers-uninstaller)
 * [Nvidia INF driver modding](http://forums.guru3d.com/showthread.php?t=377158)